 For more information about Covid-19 and wearing face coverings go to: https://www.healthvermont.gov/response/infectious-disease/2019-novel-coronavirus

 COVID-19 can spread before a person has any symptoms and face coverings are not a substitute for physical distancing and other prevention measures.

 The town office is closed to unnecessary foot travel but the clerk and office staff are available by both phone and email.
 The office phone number is (802) 685-2227.
 Email addresses for Clerk and Listers are as follows:

 Clerk/Treasurer – firstname.lastname@example.org

 Please let others who may not have internet connections know the office is closed to non-essential foot traffic.

-Vermonters (you) have done a good job so far in keeping a downward pressure on the curve of transmission and, so far, numbers in Vermont are low.
-However, to continue to limit the possibility of exposure to this virus, and thus provide our healthcare system and professionals the time they need to care for everyone who needs it, continue social distancing and wearing face coverings/masks when you must go out into public.
-Stay home and stay safe!
+Vermonters (you) have done a good job so far in keeping a downward pressure on the curve of transmission and, so far, numbers in Vermont remain low.
+However, to continue to limit the possibility of exposure to this virus and restrict its spread in our communities, and provide our healthcare system and professionals the time they need to care for everyone who needs it, please continue social distancing and wearing face coverings/masks when you must go out into public.
+Whenever possible, stay home and stay safe!

-Practice everyday preventive actions now.
+Continue to practice everyday preventive actions.
 Remind everyone in your household of the importance of practicing everyday preventive actions that can help prevent the spread of respiratory illnesses:

 - Avoid close contact with people who are sick.